Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 # 4 Auditors #

-Head auditor(s):
+Head auditor(s): Jouni, Petri.

-Supplementary auditors:
+Supplementary auditors: Pauli, Jani, Otso, Vesa, Pinja, Teemu and Janne.

-(Pääarvioijan vastuut, jos soveltuu)
+Head auditors are responsible for the execution of the evaluation and possible focus changes during the evaluation.

 # 5 Audit activities and schedule #